 How to disable Lock Screen on Windows 10

-You can always disable the lock screen for quick access to the sign-in screen, and here are two ways to complete the task.
+You can always disable the lock screen for quick access to the sign-in screen, and here are three ways to complete the task.

 Windows 10 disable lock screen